akontsevich/QML-Coding-Guide/README.md

 }
 ```

-This version allows you to de-couple from the singleton, enable it to be resuable in any context
+This version allows you to de-couple from the singleton, enable it to be reusable in any context
 that wants to show a selected color, and you could easily run this through `qmlscene` and inspect
 its behavior.